pyranges/pyranges_1.x/docs/how_to_overlap.rst

   PyRanges with 3 rows, 4 columns, and 1 index columns.
   Contains 1 chromosomes and 2 strands.

-Note above how intervals overlapping with more than one interval in the other PyRanges are reported just once.
+Note above how intervals overlapping with more than one interval in the other PyRanges are not reported multiple times.
+Use ``multiple=True`` to do so.

 To get the self intervals **without overlap** in other, use ``invert=True``: